HSIS007/shellsploit-framework/README.md

    	root$ sudo pip install readline

-Pip works on both windows/nix machines without problem.Now you are ready to install:
+Pip works on both windows/nix machines without problem.
+Now you are ready to install:

     root$ python setup.py -s/--setup install
     root$ chmod +x shellsploit (if you are using windows just pass this step) root$ ./shellsploit

-You dont want it anymore ?
+Don't want it anymore?
 Uninstall it:

     root$ python setup.py -s/--setup uninstall